Spacial/awesome-systools/README.md

 - [TRE](http://ducktape.blot.im/tre-a-regex-engine-with-approximate-matching): A Regex Engine with Approximate Matching
 - [Deu match](http://turicas.info/slides/expressoes-regulares/): limpando dados com expressões regulares
 - [Rant](https://github.com/TheBerkin/rant): The all-purpose procedural text library
+- [Regex Cross­word](https://regexcrossword.com/): Welcome to the fantastic world of nerdy regex fun!
+Start playing by selecting one of the puzzle challenges below.
+There are a wide range of difficulties from beginner to expert.

 ### Editors